Tyderion/AniDb-AniAdd-CLI/Readme.md

    - from old config `java --enable-preview -jar AniAddCli.jar config save config.conf -c oldconfig.conf`
 3. Edit configuration file with the editor of your choice, if you use the tagging system to move just replace it with your system
 4. run AniAddCli to scan and move your files
-   - scan once: `java -jar AniAddCli.jar -u username -p password -anidb -c config.conf scan /path/to/your/anime/folder`
+   - scan once: `java --enable-preview -jar AniAddCli.jar -u username -p password -anidb -c config.conf scan /path/to/your/anime/folder`
-   - watch folder: `java -jar AniAddCli.jar -u username -p password -anidb -c config.conf watch /path/to/your/anime/folder`
+   - watch folder: `java --enable-preview -jar AniAddCli.jar -u username -p password -anidb -c config.conf watch /path/to/your/anime/folder`
 5. (optional) run AniAddCli to connect to Kodi and mark episodes as watched in your mylist after watching them Make sure to enable remote access to JSON-RPC in your Kodi settings
-   - `java -jar AniAddCli.jar -u username -p password -anidb -c config.conf connect-to-kodi --kodi-url <your-kodi-ip>`.
+   - `java --enable-preview -jar AniAddCli.jar -u username -p password -anidb -c config.conf connect-to-kodi --kodi-url <your-kodi-ip>`.

 # Docker

 There is a docker image available : https://hub.docker.com/r/tyderion/aniadd-cli

-## Docker Usage
+## Docker Usage (v4.0.0+)

 ### Any Run Configuration
 mounts:
-- `/shows`: Folder to move the files of anime shows into (configurable in settings.conf)
+- `/shows`: Folder to move the files of anime shows into (configurable in your settings file)
-- `/movies`: Folder to move the files of anime movies into (configurable in settings.conf)
+- `/movies`: Folder to move the files of anime movies into (configurable in your settings file)

 Env:
 - `ANIDB_USERNAME` [required]: your username